Capitol Police: 'There is no reason' mask mandate 'should ever come to' arrest

 Number of Republican lawmakers took aim at Speaker Nancy Pelosi over the rule

-U.S. Capitol Police (USCP) on Friday said "there is no reason" the House of Representatives' new mask mandate for staff and visitors "should ever come to" an arrest.
+U.S. Capitol Police (USCP) said "there is no reason" the House of Representatives' new mask mandate for staff and visitors "should ever come to" an arrest.

 CAPITOL POLICE ORDERED TO ARREST STAFF AND VISITORS NOT WEARING MASKS AFTER NEW HOUSE MANDATE

-"Regarding the House mask mandate rule, there is no reason it should ever come to someone being arrested," the USCP tweeted Friday.
+"Regarding the House mask mandate rule, there is no reason it should ever come to someone being arrested," the USCP tweeted.
 "Anyone who does not follow the rule will be asked to wear a mask or leave the premises.
 The Department's requirement to wear masks is for their health and safety."

 Police were also advised not to arrest members of Congress for failing to wear masks but to report the lawmakers' noncompliance to the House sergeant-at-arms, the memo says.
 House members have been subject to fines starting at $500 for skirting mask rules.